 You will need to find out as best you can whether there is enough local demand for your shoe repair business.
 First of all, check out the competition.
 Try to identify and count the number of businesses offering some or all of the services and (less importantly) the products that you intend to provide.
-These will include other shoe repairers as well as DIY shops (these may offer key cutting, engraving and sharpening) and shoe shops (these usually stock shoe care products and accessories).
-Don't forget to include shoe repair businesses that operate from supermarket outlets or from units in supermarket car parks.
+These will include other shoe repairers as well as DIY shops (these may offer key cutting, engraving and sharpening) and watch/phone repair shops if you offer this service (these will offer battery replacement, minor repairs, like new watch straps, glass or screens) and shoe shops (these usually stock shoe care products and accessories).
+Don't forget to include shoe repair businesses that operate from supermarket outlets, markets or from units in supermarket car parks.

 Check out local crime rates - you don't want to have to cope with excessive levels of shoplifting, break-ins and theft.